Andrewjjj/Tuber/README.md

 # Key points

 Stores data with firebase
 Uses Google Map api for location-related tasks
-Tech
-Dillinger uses a number of open source projects to work properly:

 [Google-API] - API enabling the use of Google Map
 [Firebase] - Free database online to handle all our data